-“Did you see this?” my friend Liz whispered, pointing to a photo of a 16-year old boy.
+“Did you see this?” my travel companion Liz whispered, pointing to a photo of a 16-year old boy.
 Scalded to death by steam from an exploded boiler, said the caption.
-My stomach recoiled.
+We looked at each other and shuddered.
 No matter what kind of model village it was, tragedies happened.
 I stared at the other photos, wondering about the stories and lives behind each.

 Why did Val Jalbert decline?

 The village’s decline started when the industry turned away from non-transformed pulp to paper.
 This required chemical technology the mill didn’t have.
 In 1927 the mill was shut down, and by 1929 Val Jalbert was abandoned.